Anchorsify/Anchorsify.github.io/_summons/Bird.md

 After finding something while scouting, or given instructions by its summoner (like, "wait here"), the raven will go to an area and do something appropriately bird-like, such as perching nearby or pecking at the ground.
 It will wait there until a condition, specified by the summoner is met, then fly back and alert its summoner.
 A good example would be, "Go watch the group you saw camped out in the woods, let me know if any of them leave."
 Anyone being spied upon for more than two minutes can make an Awareness roll against the raven's Espionage to realize that it's behaving unnaturally for a bird.

 **Steal** *(Speed 15)*
-Ravens may pick up any small, unattended objects, or minor things like shiny buttons on people's coats or lightweight pieces of headgear.
+Ravens may pick up any small, unattended objects, or minor things like shiny buttons on people's coats or lightweight pieces of headgear (including forehead protectors).
+Ravens can also steal any non-sealed, non-large object that weighs less than 5 lb; in the case of small thrown weapons, they can steal up to 2 (one in each claw!) per Steal attempt.
 If instructed by their summoner, they can go for specific items; if not, they'll pick up whatever is most useful (a discarded kunai to let their summoner know that ninja are ahead, for example) or, failing that, shiniest.
-Stopping the raven from stealing something requires an Awareness roll (to notice it) and then an Accuracy roll against its accuracy (to grab the item before it can), both of which are allowed of anyone within 10 yards of whatever it's trying to steal.
+Stopping the raven from stealing something requires an opposed roll of its Espionage against the target's Awareness (to notice it).
+If the target succeeds, they can make an unarmed parry (at its normal speed) against the Raven's Accuracy to prevent it from stealing the object(s) it's after.
+Both the awareness and the parry attempt are allowed to be made by anyone within 10 yards of whatever it's trying to steal.

 ###### 5. Terms of Contract
 When summoned, the raven will stay around until the next time the sun sets (in other words, the rest of the day) or until it's badly injured enough to be unsummoned.